gdc3000/wa_collisions/README.md

 Since this is an interactive notebook, jupyter needs to be run with an additional parameter:

 `jupyter notebook --NotebookApp.iopub_data_rate_limit=10000000000`

+Additionally, the interactive map visuals will only work in Mozilla Firefox.

 ![example choropleth visual](doc/_images/example_visual_choropleth.PNG)